Geelong Arts Centre Redevelopment

 The Geelong Arts Centre is Australia’s largest regional arts centre and sits at the heart of the city’s burgeoning cultural precinct.

-Geelong Arts Centre Little Malop Street Redevelopment is located on the lands of the Wadawurrung People.
+Geelong Arts Centre Stage 3 is located on the lands of the Wadawurrung People.

-With the completion of the $140m ARM Architecture-designed third and final stage of its redevelopment, the building now stands as a shining symbol of Geelong’s revival, reinvigorating the city as a vibrant hub of arts and culture.
+The completion of the $140 million third and final stage of its redevelopment has established the building as a key element in Geelong’s development as a hub for arts and culture.

 ARM’s design reimagines the traditional idea of a theatre by eschewing the conventional black box hidden behind an imposing façade.
 Instead, it embraces openness, transparency, and a delightful lack of pretension, inviting a fun and engaging experience for all.